mtanabe-sj/maximilians-heic-image-viewer/README.md

 # Maximilian's HEIC Image Viewer

 Maximilian's HEIC image viewer is a Windows Explorer add-on written in C++.
 It lets Windows users preview, display and print .heic image files.
-The viewer uses the GNU `libheic` library to achieve image decompression.
+The viewer uses the GNU `libheif` library to achieve image decompression.

 On Windows 10 and earlier, users may not be able to preview image files with extension .heic due to a missing codec in `WIC`.
 Users could purchase the codec from Windows Store for a small license fee.
 Or, they could install this freeware.